First go to the GTM page, create an account and install GTM on your website according to the instructions.

 All the variables (currency included) which must be added

-• Variable for transactionCurrency should have a Data Layer Variable Name which contains apprlOrderCurrency
+should have a Data Layer Variable Name which containsapprlOrderCurrency

-• Variable for transactionId should have a Data Layer Variable Name which contains apprlOrderId
+should have a Data Layer Variable Name which containsapprlOrderId

-• Variable for transactionTotal should have a Data Layer Variable Name which contains apprlOrderTotal
+should have a Data Layer Variable Name which containsapprlOrderTotal

-Click new and select Custom HTML and add the following, name it apprlConversion.
-Then we reference the variables we introduced earlier.
-Mind the spelling!
+Click new and select Custom HTML and add the following, name it "Klarna Creator tracking purschase event" or other name of your choosing.
+Then we reference the variables we introduced earlier by adding the conversion script into the HTML.

 <script>